nsandman/gpm/README.md

 ##FAQ
 ###So why is it "generic"?
 I dunno.
 The name "GPM" just sounds cool to me.
-I guess you could say it installs packages not for specific languages/environments (unlike, npm, pip, etc.).
+I guess you could say it installs packages not for specific languages/environments (unlike npm, pip, etc.).

 ###Huh.
 So how do I make my own package?
 Easy!
 A simple package called "testing" (which, when run, echoes the word "testing" back.) would look like this: